 If you are using frozen sperm (artificial insemination), knowing the time of ovulation is important, but if a male is available this is not really necessary.
 The sperm will last inside her for about 5-7 days so if you breed her as soon as she is willing to stand, then breed her again every two or three days until she is no longer willing to allow the male to mount, all of her eggs will be fertilized.
 Healthy sperm will be present inside her when she ovulates (and the eggs are too immature to be penetrated), when the eggs are ripe, and even later when the eggs are dying.

 The male will mount the female and the bulbis glandis will swell so that he is “tied” to the female for about twenty minutes (it may be as short as two minutes or as long as half an hour).
 He will usually swing a back leg over and will stand, tied with the female in a tail-to-tail position.

 Do not separate your female from the male at this point.
 Do not yell at them, throw water on them, pour ice on them, or try any of the other crude methods I have heard about over the years.

 Breeding a female dog, though, can be a real gamble.
 If you have a breed like the English Bulldog, and think you will make money breeding her since her purchase price was so high, you may end up paying for a C-section and may even end up losing your dog when she dies in labor.
-Some breeds produce puppies more easily but, after the genetic screening costs (for problems like hip dysplasia), the medications for worms or any other illness, the vaccinations, and the increased food bills, you may end up losing money.
+Some breeds produce puppies more easily but, after the genetic screening costs, x-rays for hip dysplasia, the medications for worms or any other illness, the vaccinations, and the increased food bills, you may end up losing money.

 Do you know how to breed your dog?

 - How to Get a Dog to Produce More Milk for Her Puppies